calvingdu/EXPENSE-TRACKER-PROJECT/README.md

 Notified Over Budget

 ## Phase 4: Task 3
-- I have instances where I could implement the observer pattern instead of all the update() methods I use
 - I have instances of coupling where category and the tracker itself both keep track of budgets, notification amounts that I would work to remove